DaveParillo/cisc192-reader/src/chapter4/return.rst

            The function returns y before reaching the line where y is doubled.
          - [x] 2

-           Because the return statement in the timesTwo function returns prior to the modification of y, 2 is returned and then printed.
+           Because the return statement in the times_two function returns prior to the modification of y, 2 is returned and then printed.
          - [ ] 16

            The function returns y before reaching the line where y is doubled.